The Bankrate promise

-Before you shop—whether in-person or online—look out for card-linked offers from your credit card issuer.
-Stay up to date on any additional rolling bonus offers your card issuer has for the cash back card you carry.
-These offers are normally found in your online account, have limited redemption windows and need to be opted into individually.
+Before you shop, whether in-person or online, look out for card-linked offers from your credit card issuer.
+For example, Amex Offers and Chase Offers provide cardholders of each issuer with opportunities to earn additional rewards on purchases with select retailers.
+These offers are normally found in your online account, have limited redemption windows and need to be opted in to individually.

 7. Use your cash back wisely

 Using your cash back rewards wisely is just as important as maximizing your cash back earning opportunities.
 Many people choose to use their cash back rewards as statement credits to offset their monthly spending, but getting a rebate on money already spent isn’t the only option.
 Pay yourself forward with your cash rewards by saving up for a big purchase you might not otherwise buy, or invest your returns each month and let your cash back pay you longer-term dividends for the future.

 The bottom line